JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_faq.md

 ### How to replace component/service in tests?

-Provide `testServiceImplementation` for service declaration in <path>plugin.xml</path>, or use [`ServiceContainerUtil`](upsource:///platform/testFramework/src/com/intellij/testFramework/ServiceContainerUtil.kt).
+Provide dedicated test implementation via `testServiceImplementation` in [service declaration](plugin_services.md#declaring-a-service), or use [`ServiceContainerUtil`](upsource:///platform/testFramework/src/com/intellij/testFramework/ServiceContainerUtil.kt).

 ### How to replace extension points in tests?